AdobeDocs/journey-optimizer-learn.en/help/create-journeys/unlock-journey-reentry-with-supplemental-id.md

 {{limited-availability}}

-In this tutorial, you'll learn how to enable and apply a supplemental identifier in Adobe Journey Optimizer.
-You'll see how it allows profiles to reenter journeys, handle multiple concurrent journey instances, iterate over object arrays, and personalize messages using contextual data like product ID, shipping info, and more.
+In this tutorial, you learn how to enable and apply a supplemental identifier in Adobe Journey Optimizer.
+You'll see how using supplemental identifiers allows profiles to reenter journeys, iterate over object arrays, and personalize messages using contextual data like product ID, shipping info, and more.

 >[!VIDEO](https://video.tv.adobe.com/v/3464792/?learn=on&enablevpops)

-For more information on supplemental IDs, please see the (product documentation)[http://experienceleague.adobe.com/en/docs/journey-optimizer/using/orchestrate-journeys/manage-journey/supplemental-identifier].
+For more information on supplemental IDs, please see the (product documentation)[https://experienceleague.adobe.com/en/docs/journey-optimizer/using/orchestrate-journeys/manage-journey/supplemental-identifier].